solomonogunyeye/solomonogunyeye/README.md

-# Hi, I'm Solomon Ayodele Ogunyeye
+# I'm Solomon Ayodele Ogunyeye

 ## About Me
 Data Analyst skilled in Excel/sheets, SQL, and Tableau.